AGrzes/yellow-loader/design/README.md

   * type - content type

 ### Configuration
-File plugin uses paths relative to project root.
+File plugin uses paths relative to project root. d

-File plugin on default will scan whole project directory tree.
+File plugin on default will scan whole project did
-To change this one can define one or more file patterns.
+To change this one can define one or more file pad

 File plugin will use all loaded parser plugins - unless configured with specific plugins.